Who We Are

 Inland Empire Utilities Agency (IEUA/Agency) is a regional wastewater treatment agency and wholesale distributor of imported water.
-Today, the Agency is responsible for serving approximately 875,000 people over 242 square miles in western San Bernardino County.
-The Agency is focused on providing three key services: (1) treating wastewater, developing recycled water, local water resources, and conservation programs to reduce the region’s dependence on imported water supplies and drought-proof the service area; (2) converting biosolids and waste products into a high-quality compost made from recycled materials; and (3) generating electrical energy from renewable sources.
+Today, the Agency is responsible for serving approximately 935,000 people over 242 square miles in western San Bernardino County.
+The Agency is focused on providing three key services: (1) treating wastewater and developing recycled water, local water resources, and conservation programs to reduce the region’s dependence on imported water supplies, thus enabling the service area to become drought-resilient; (2) converting biosolids and waste products into a high-quality compost made from recycled materials; and (3) generating electrical energy from renewable sources.

-- Producing high-quality renewable products such as recycled water, compost and energy.
+- Producing high-quality renewable products such as recycled water, compost, and energy; and

 - Promoting sustainable use of groundwater and development of local water supplies.